osmandapp/docs/content/osmand/plugins/trip-recording.md

 In the **iOS** version, to start recording, tap the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget), and in the opened Start dialog, it is possible to adjust the following recording settings before confirming the start of the recording by tapping **OK**:

-- **Loggin interval** - to set the frequency of the requests sent to the GPS sensor to detect and post a new point onto the route of the track;
+- **Logging interval** - to set the frequency of the requests sent to the GPS sensor to detect and post a new point onto the route of the track;

 - **Remember my choice** - removes the Start dialog, so that recording to start without confirmation.
 Once toggled on, the Start dialog will be disabled, and can show up again only after re-start of the Trip recording plugin;